rurtle/eudyptula_challenge/task_01/README.txt

 to.
 You can just respond to the task with the answers and all should be fine.

-If you forgot, your id is "ce4559355f1e".
+If you forgot, your id is "xxxxxxxxxxxx".
 But of course you have not forgotten that yet, you are better than that.